saukumar95/saukumar95/README.md

 ## About me

 - 🔭 I’m currently working on Code Chef Programming
-- 🌱 I’m currently learning Scala
+- 🌱 I’m currently learning Python
 - 🤔 I’m looking for help with Scala
 - 💬 Ask me about Java, NodeJS, ReactJS, Spring
 - 📫 How to reach me: saukumar95@gmail.com